There is no secret!

-There is no secret!
-There are lots of books on leadership, any number of us are mentors, advisors and coaches on the topic of leadership.
-There are formal classes on leadership in the business schools and the secret to leadership is that there is no secret to be learned.
+There are many books on leadership; many of us are mentors, advisors, and coaches on the topic.
+There are a few formal classes on leadership in the business schools, and the secret is that there is no secret to be learned.

 There are still those who argue both sides of the question about whether leadership is innate or learned.
-But mostly, I believe, we are accidental leaders who, because of being in the right place at the right time become leaders by default or because someone in a position of authority designates us as a leader.
-And then we manage to listen, learn and then lead (as Stanley McChrystal put it).
+But mostly, I believe we are accidental leaders who, because of being in the right place at the right time, become leaders by default or because someone in a position of authority designates us as a leader.
+And then we manage to listen, learn, and then lead (as Stanley McChrystal put it).

 group must allow you to lead.
 Otherwise, you become a dictator and not a leader.
 You wind up developing followers who add little to the operation.
 You wind up developing unthinking employees and making yourself a bottleneck in the organization.
-In the end, you will not be able to truly lead unless those whom you would lead are willing to let you do so.
-And it’s good to recall that just like in a fine wine bottle, the bottleneck is ALWAYS at the top!
+In the end, you will not be able to lead unless those whom you would lead are willing to let you do so.
+And it’s good to recall that just like in a bottle of fine wine, the bottleneck is ALWAYS at the top!